Huaguiyuan/MoTe2PhaseChangeEnergy/data/thermal_properties/README.md

 # Thermal properties

 In each subfolder we compute the electron and phonon (vibrational) contributions to the entropy of monolayer MoTe2.
-Both folders use non-colinear spin-orbit coupling in the calculations.